RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 ### E-Book Rights ###

-Obviously e-book rights are becoming as important if not more important than traditional print rights.
+Obviously e-book rights are becoming as important as, if not more important than, traditional print rights.
 Also, the definition of an "e-book" is subject to change as publishers experiment with so-called "enhanced books," books featuring audio, animation, artwork, and the like.

 The author and her reps need to be certain that the definition of e-book rights includes a "text verbatim only" clause and explicity does NOT include interactive or multimedia rights.
 Such rights conflict with the dramatic and motion picture rights.

 As noted under the termination provisions above, the contract should include a clause calling for a minimum number of sales or a dollar amount of royalties that must be generated for the book to still be considered "in print" under the contract.

-If possible obtain a "renegotiation clause," which gives the author and the publisher to renegotiate if the industry standard royalty amounts change in the future or the media used to transmit books changes.
+If possible obtain a "renegotiation clause," which gives the author and the publisher the ability to renegotiate if the industry standard royalty amounts change in the future or the media used to transmit books changes.

 [model]:  https://www.authorsguild.org/member-benefits/legal-services/model-book-contract/